pixel truetrue

 How can workers’ compensation affect my ability to file a third-party claim for a trenching accident?

 While workers’ compensation covers medical expenses and lost wages, it doesn’t account for pain and suffering or full recovery of damages.
-If a third party, like a contractor or equipment manufacturer, is responsible for the accident, New York City trenching accident lawyer Michael Lamonsoff 'The Bull' can help you pursue additional compensation through a third-party lawsuit.
+If a third party, like a contractor or equipment manufacturer, is responsible for the accident, Michael Lamonsoff 'The Bull' can help you pursue additional compensation through a third-party lawsuit.
 The compensation from the third-party claim would be separate from workers' compensation benefits.

 Can I recover damages if my trenching accident was caused by a sudden, unforeseen event, like an earthquake or sudden weather change?